khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 > If the malware can't call home, it can't ex-filtrate data or receive new instructions.

-(well, *if there's a will there's a way* be egress just got a whole lot harder) And at some point the AV will have signatures for it.
+(well, *if there's a will there's a way* but egress just got a whole lot harder) And at some point the AV will have signatures for it.

 We're using a mix of several blacklists that come from know researcher feeds, and Quad9 indicators.

  [`DNS66`](https://f-droid.org/en/packages/org.jak_linux.dns66/)  will create a local VPN connection, thus forcing all outbound DNS requests through your desired servers.
 When active, any form of Internet connection is tunneled by the underlying network stack.
-This trick is often used to access websites that are typically blocked by ISPs and also block adverts.
+This is often used to access websites that are normally blocked by ISPs.
 This is a rather nice side effect!
 To be honest its quite a clever trick to enforce new DNS options WITHOUT having to root your phone.